damNmad/nvOC_testing_repo/README.md

 but I've seen very good results by mining new coins.

-Best eg; I've early mined PIRL for 5 days and it has paid of my RIG investment and I've mined many other shit coins like XMRL, IRD (this isn't a shit coin) etc which didn't even reached exchanges.
+Best eg; I've early mined PIRL for 5 days and it has paid of my RIG investment and I've mined many other shit coins like XMRL which didn't even reached exchanges.

 I'm only doing this for people like me who has only 1 RIG to mine and do mining just as a hobby.